daattali/beautiful-jekyll/_drafts/change-location-of-esxi-coredump-file.md

 ##### Identifying the hosts using the files

-You could identify the host that is holding a lock on the file using the "vmkfstools -D xxx" in SSH but I wanted to use the coredump commands provided by esxcli.
+You could also identify the host that is holding a lock on the file using the "vmkfstools -D xxx" in SSH but I wanted to use the coredump commands provided by esxcli.